unifyai/unify-docs-old/docs/api/unify_api.rst

     for chunk in stream:
         print(chunk.choices[0].delta.content or "", end="")

-Remember that the :code:`model` field needs to contain :code:`model@provider`.
+Remember that the :code:`model` field needs to contain a string of the form :code:`model@provider`.

 Billing
 -------
 You only have to manage the balance and billing details for your Unify account, and we handle the spending with each provider behind the scenes.

-You can see your balance, top-up your balance, and set automatic refill on the [billing page](https://console.unify.ai/billing)
+You can see your balance, top-up your balance, and set automatic refill on the `billing page <https://console.unify.ai/billing>`_.

 You can get your current credit balance with a HTTP request: